Skip to main content

 Controlled substances

 Controlled substances (like stimulant medications or testosterone) fall under stricter federal and state regulations.
 These regulations are put in place to protect public health and prevent misuse.
-Replacing these medications requires an appointment with your provider.
+Getting a replacement for a controlled substance medication requires an appointment with your provider.

 To request a replacement for a controlled substance, please book an appointment with your provider.